 Young Drivers Expo

-The Tamworth Young Drivers Expo is a invite only expo.
-Schools are given the opportunity to participate and invite their Year 11 students and Year 10 students who maybe finishing their school studies at the end of the year to attend.
-Please contact your school to check if they are attending and day they are attending the expo.
+The Tamworth Young Drivers Expo is an invite only expo.
+High Schools in the region are given the opportunity to participate and invite their Year 11 students and Year 10 students who maybe finishing their school studies at the end of the year to attend.
+Please contact your school to check if they are attending the expo.

 In 1997, the Tamworth Young Drivers Expo was developed from a need to address the alarming rise in casualty and fatality statistics involving young drivers between the ages 16 - 25 years in New South Wales and the Northern Region.
 The most practical way to address the issue was at a local community level, utilising where possible local resources.